tysonjens/Notes/galv_notes.md

 low bias.
 Using
 B = 100 is sufficient to achieve good performance in this example.

-**Bagging for Classification Trees** -- For a given test observation, we can record the class predicted by each of the B trees, and take a majority vote: the overall prediction is the most commonly occurring majority class among the B predictions.
-Using
-B = 100 is sufficient to achieve good performance in this example.
+* **for Classification Trees** -- For a given test observation, we can record the class predicted by each of the B trees, and take a majority vote: the overall prediction is the most commonly occurring majority class among the B predictions.
+Using B = 100 is sufficient to achieve good performance in this example.

-**Out of Bag Error Estimation (OOB)** --
+*Out of Bag Error Estimation (OOB)* -- it can be shown that in any bootstrap, an individual observation has ~ 66% chance of being chosen.
+This leaves approximately 1/3 of the observations "out of bag" and these can be used to cross validate.

-### Random Forest
+#### Random Forest

 Random forests provide an improvement over bagged trees by way of a random small tweak that decorrelates the trees.
 As in bagging, we build a number forest